subhamkd/RBC_powerlaw/powerlaw_circularcavity3D/README.md

 ### Note
-All files are for Prandtl number = 7
+All cases are for Prandtl number = 7